2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/203.webp)

 This distribution of transactions awaiting integration into a block is fairly balanced and statistically predictable.
 This weakness can be exploited by accomplices of spy nodes, who collaborate to monitor and analyze the network, in order to identify the first node to have broadcast a transaction.
-If an observer succeeds in locating the source node, they can assume that the transaction originated from that node's operator.
+If an observer successfully locates the source node, they can assume that the transaction originated from the node's operator.
 This type of observation can be used to link normally anonymous transactions to specific IP addresses.

 ![BTC204](assets/fr/204.webp)